 Makeup and Extras

-The bright stage lights can washout faces, so we do ask that performers wear some makeup.
-Makeup should appear heavy initially, but once on stage under the lights it will not appear as dark.
-(Parents of small children may use their discretion regarding amount of makeup to be worn.
+Makeup should appear heavy to the eye, once on stage and under the lights it will not appear as dark.
+(Parents of small children may use their discretion regarding the amount of makeup to be worn.
 Makeup for small children is not required.)
-If wearing makeup, please follow guidelines below
+If wearing makeup, please follow the guidelines below.

 Eyes: Line the eyes with brown or black eyeliner (you may use pencil or liquid but please keep it a thin line).
 Curl lashes and use mascara.
 A small amount of shadow should be worn (use neutral colors that match your eye color).

-Cheeks and lips: A natural shade of pink, red/burgundy should be used to define the lips and accent cheeks.
-No orange or purple shades.
+Cheeks and Lips: A natural shade of pink, red/burgundy should be used to define the lips and accent cheeks.
+No orange or purple shades please.
 A translucent powder should be worn under and over makeup to set it and keep moisture to a minimum.

 Shoes: All ballet shoes should have the elastic sewn on securely and drawstrings tucked in.
 Hip hop tennis shoes should be double knotted to avoid coming untied on stage.

-Tights: Be sure to check the recital grid to determine which color tights you need.
-There are shades of tan and pink tights and we need all the dancers on stage to match.
-CK Dance carries the Revolution brand of tights and has the exact colors available for sale.
-You can purchase from the studio or match a pair you already have.
+Tights: Be sure to check the recital grid as to which color tights you need.
+There are different shades of tan and pink tights and we want all the dancers on stage to match.
+We carry tights and have the exact colors available for sale.
+You can purchase ours or match a pair you already have.

-Jewelry: Should not be worn.
-The only exception to this rule is if your child has newly pierced ears (in this situation, basic stud earrings should be worn.)
-No nail polish or toe polish unless it is skin toned colors.
+Jewelry of any kind should not be worn.
+The only exception to this rule is if your child has newly pierced ears (in this situation, small and basic stud earrings should be worn).
+No nail or toe polish unless it is skin toned.

 Panties and undershirts should not be worn with costumes.
-To maintain clean, un-bulky lines, dance tights are designed to replace panties.
-Wearing underwear with dance attire is like wearing underwear with swimsuits.
+To maintain a clean, un-bulky line, dance tights are designed to take the place of panties.
+Wearing underwear with dance attire is like wearing underwear with a swimsuit.

 Older dancers should make every effort to find appropriate undergarments that will not show under their costumes.
-Bras should be neutral colored with discrete straps, or consider purchasing a "made for dance" unitard to be worn in place of traditional items
+Bras should be neutral colored with discreet straps, or consider purchasing a “made for dance” undertard to be worn in place of traditional items.

 Do not eat or drink (other than water) while wearing costumes.
-No outside food will be permitted at the theater so please be sure your dancer eats before dressing for the show.
-If anything gets spoiled there is no time to fix it.
+No food will be permitted at the theater so be sure your child has eaten before dressing for the recital.